treatment_boxtext

 • The skin cancer was previously excised, but some cancer cells remain

-It is important to note that every patient is different and there may be certain characteristics of the tumour or location of the tumour for which a different method may be suitable, such as standard wide excision.
-Typically, Mohs surgery is favoured by patients, especially in cosmetically-sensitive areas as the procedure is tissue-sparing and recommended by surgeons if the edges of the tumour are clinically not well-defined or is of a high-risk subtype.
+It is important to note that each patient’s case is unique, and there may be certain characteristics of the tumour or location of the tumour for which a different method may be suitable, such as standard wide excision.
+Typically, Mohs surgery is favoured by patients, especially in cosmetically-sensitive areas, as the procedure is tissue-sparing and recommended by surgeons if the edges of the tumour are clinically not well-defined or are of a high-risk subtype.

-A complete assessment from a dermatologist and Mohs micrographic surgeon is imperative to discuss both options and select a plan of management based on tumour characteristics and patient preferences.
-Based in Singapore, Dr Angeline Yong is a dermatologist and dermatological surgeon who sub-specialises in skin cancers, Mohs Micrographic Surgery and cutaneous reconstruction.
-An integral member of both the skin cancer division and Mohs Micrographic Surgery service at the National Skin Centre, Dr Yong has completed a year-long fellowship at St John’s Institute of Dermatology, Guy’s and St Thomas’ NHS Trust, which is the leading, as well as largest, dermatology centre in the United Kingdom.
+It’s vital to consult with a dermatologist experienced in Mohs micrographic surgery – a complete assessment is imperative to discuss both options and select a plan of management based on patient preferences and tumour characteristics.
+Dr Angeline Yong, based in Singapore, is a dermatologist and dermatological surgeon who sub-specialises in skin cancers, Mohs Micrographic Surgery, and cutaneous reconstruction.
+Previously an integral member of both the Mohs Micrographic Surgery service and skin cancer division at the National Skin Centre, Dr Yong has completed a year-long fellowship at St John’s Institute of Dermatology, Guy’s and St Thomas’ NHS Trust, which is the leading, as well as largest, dermatology centre in the United Kingdom.

-She is also the first Singaporean to qualify to be admitted as a member of the American College of Mohs Surgery, the leading body that accredits Mohs Micrographic Surgeons in the United States.
-In addition, she is also an international fellow of the American Society of Mohs Surgery, a member of the American Society of Dermatologic Surgery, and a member of the British Society of Dermatologic Surgery.
+Dr Yong was also the first Singaporean to qualify to be admitted as a member of the American College of Mohs Surgery.
+Her extensive qualifications also include being an international fellow of the American Society of Mohs Surgery, a member of the British Society of Dermatologic Surgery, and a member of the American Society of Dermatologic Surgery.

 Specialized range of treatments